Itszavier/discord-variables/readme.md

 ## discord-variable

 > more events support coming soon

+discord-variable allows you to create a variable that can be used in discord.js events.

+# example

 ```js
 client.on("messageCreate", message => {
     // You can also get your data from a database